About Albany International Airport (ALB)

 Flight arrivals and departures can be checked here or by phone at 518-242-AFLY.

 Albany Airport offers both short-term and long-term parking, as well as an Economy E-lot which takes you to and from the airport by shuttle, 24-hours a day.
-All the airport lots accept EZ-Pass Plus.
-The very rear E-lot is automated, so be sure to have a credit card or an EZ Pass available in case that is your only parking option.
+All of the airport lots accept EZ-Pass Plus and credit cards.

-In addition to airport parking, there is off-airport parking available through Albany Park Ride and Fly, which you can pre-book.
+There is also off-airport parking available through Albany Park Ride and Fly, which you can pre-book.
 And, many of the local hotels offer park, sleep and fly packages - especially useful for those with early morning flights and/or longer drives.

 Food, Beverage & Other Concessions

-There are food and drink concessions located in each concourse and in the food court, with varying hours of operation.
-In addition to nationally-recognized brands such as Starbucks and Dunkin Donuts, you will also find regional options, including Adirondack Lodge, The Albany Empire Deli, and Saratoga Silks Bistro.
+There are food and drink concessions located on the second level concourses at the airport, and vending machines are located on the first level in the baggage area.
+In addition to nationally recognized brands such as Starbucks and Dunkin Donuts, you will also find regional options, including Adirondack Lodge, The Albany Empire Deli, and Saratoga Silks Bistro.

 Places to Stay Near the Airport

-You can't stay much closer to the airport than The Desmond, which is just over a mile away (by car or their complimentary 24/7 shuttle).
-The Desmond has been in business for almost 50 years and is regarded as one of the best hotels in Albany, with its unique indoor courtyard and two on-site restaurants.
+You can't stay much closer to the airport than Crowne Plaza Albany - The Desmond Hotel, which is just over a mile away (by car or their complimentary 24/7 shuttle).
+The recently renovated property has been in business for almost 50 years and is regarded as one of the best hotels in Albany, with its unique indoor courtyard and dining options.

 La Quinta Inn & Suites Albany Airport is less than 5 miles away in Latham, and well worth the short drive.
 This newly-renovated hotel offers close proximity to a hub of stores and restaurants, a free breakfast, and a free shuttle service.